USAID and AMPATH

 Sonak Pastakia, PharmD, MPH, BCPS

-Assistant Professor, Purdue University School of Pharmacy and Pharmaceutical Sciences
+Associate Professor, Purdue University College of Pharmacy

 spastaki@purdue.edu